Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Preliminaries

 where $\mathbb{B}^{i}_{p}$ is the set of all codewords associated with node $\mathcal{N}^{i}_{p}$.
 However, the complexity of solving \eqref{eqn:6} can be very high, especially for nodes with long lengths.
 Therefore, the work \cite{Sarkis2014Fast} proposed the FSSC decoding algorithm, based on the discovery that the calculation of \eqref{eqn:6} can be significantly simplified for some nodes with special information and frozen bit patterns.
 In particular, four types of special nodes, i.e., Rate-0, Rate-1, REP and SPC, are considered in the FSSC decoder, and their structures are described as follows: \begin{itemize} \item Rate-0: all bits are frozen bits, $\bm{c} = \{0, 0, \ldots, 0\}$. \item Rate-1: all bits are information bits, $\bm{c} = \{1, 1, \ldots, 1\}$. \item REP: all bits are frozen bits except the rightmost one, $\bm{c} = \{0, \ldots, 0, 1\}$. \item SPC: all bits are information bits except the leftmost one, $\bm{c} = \{0, 1, \ldots, 1\}$. \end{itemize}

 Moreover, the work \cite{Hanif2017Fast} further improved the FSSC decoding speed by investigating five additional special nodes along with their efficient SC decoders.
-The five additional special nodes are summarized as follows: \begin{itemize} \item Type-I: all bits are frozen bits except the rightmost two, $\bm{c} = \{0, \ldots, 0, 1, 1\}$. \item Type-II: all bits are frozen bits except the rightmost three, $\bm{c} = \{0, \ldots, 0, 1, 1, 1\}$. \item Type-III: all bits are information bits except the leftmost two, $\bm{c} = \{0, 0, 1, \ldots, 1\}$. \item Type-IV: all bits are information bits except the leftmost three, $\bm{c} = \{0, 0, 0, 1, \ldots, 1\}$. \item Type-V: all bits are frozen bits except the rightmost three and the fifth-to-last, $\bm{c} = \{0, \ldots, 0, 1, 0, 1, 1, 1\}$. \end{itemize}
+The five additional special nodes are summarized as follows: \begin{itemize} \item Type I: all bits are frozen bits except the rightmost two, $\bm{c} = \{0, \ldots, 0, 1, 1\}$. \item Type II: all bits are frozen bits except the rightmost three, $\bm{c} = \{0, \ldots, 0, 1, 1, 1\}$. \item Type III: all bits are information bits except the leftmost two, $\bm{c} = \{0, 0, 1, \ldots, 1\}$. \item Type IV: all bits are information bits except the leftmost three, $\bm{c} = \{0, 0, 0, 1, \ldots, 1\}$. \item Type V: all bits are frozen bits except the rightmost three and the fifth-to-last, $\bm{c} = \{0, \ldots, $ $0, 1, 0, 1, 1, 1\}$. \end{itemize}

 In \cite{Condo2018Generalized}, two types of generalized fast decoding techniques for G-REP and G-PC nodes were introduced.
 G-REP is a node at level $p$ with all its descendants being Rate-0 nodes, except the rightmost one at a certain level $q < p$, which is a generic node of rate $C$ ($0 \leq C < 1$).
 Similarly, G-PC is a node at level $p$ having all its descendants as Rate-1 nodes except the leftmost one at a certain level $q < p$, which is a Rate-0 node.